HLT33021

 - Real time practice of skills in the workplace setting

-The program is self-paced and competency based, with most learners completing in 9–12 months.
-Ongoing enrolments available.
+The program is self paced and competency based, with most learners completing in 9-12 months.

 Assessment